stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 * Add `picard ValidateSamFile` to the checks after the `STAR` alignment and `picard MarkDuplicates` steps.
 The criticism internally is that `ValidateSamFile` is quite stringent and often errors with concerns we don't care about.
 I'm testing this out as I develop the pipeline, and so far, I've found the following warnings to be ignore-worthy:
   * `INVALID_PLATFORM_VALUE` is pretty annoying.
 It just complains if a read group doesn't contain a `PL` attribute.
 I'm not sure it's worth going back and fixing these.
 * For dependency management, I'd like to propose we move to using `conda` until we are decided on which workflow language we will support and until we get further down the road of building standard docker images.
-All packages should be available within the `conda`, `anaconda`, and `bioconda` repositories.
+All packages should be available within the `defaults`, `conda-forge`, and `bioconda` repositories.
 * Add a checksum algorithm and publish the results in the data browser.
 Currently, I'm proposing we generate the `md5sum` checksum.
 However, we should consider the use of a non-broken hashing algorithm (see [the related question below](#Outstanding-Questions)).

 ## Various other changes